nidafirdaws/recipes-ratings-complexity/website (1).md

 ## Data Cleaning and Exploratory Data Analysis

 In our preliminary data cleaning of `data`, we converted the `nutrition` column into individual columns correspondng to each value in `nutrition`: `calories (#)`, `total fat (PDV)`, `sugar (PDV)`, `sodium (PDV)`, `protein (PDV)`, `saturated fat (PDV)`, and `carbohydrates (PDV)`.
 Keeping in line with our question, we did this so that we can investigate the specific relationships of numerical nutritional values with other variables in the dataset.
 In addition, we dropped the duplicate column storing recipe ids after the merging of `recipes` and `interactions`.
 We did this because we did not want our dataset to have a column storing repetitive information.
 Finally, we replaced 0 ratings with NaN.
 We did this after investigating whether food.com hosted any reviews with 0 ratings.
 Upon closer inspection, we found that ratings of 0 are not possible, and simply mean the user never gave a numerical rating for that recipe.
-We replace these values with `NaN` because they do not actually represennt a low rating, simply ratings that are missing.
+We replace these values with `NaN` because they do not actually represent a low rating, simply ratings that are missing.
 We also added a column `average_rating`, which indicated the average rating for the recipe reviewed.
 We did this so we could better understand characteristics of recipes that rated highly.

-The `ingredients` and `tags`  columns are originally list-looking strings.
+The `ingredients` and `tags`  columns are originally list-like strings.
 Although we acknowledge this, we keep the string version for easier use when playing with the distributions of descriptors for recipes with specific ingredients, like chocolate.
 However, we convert `date` to a `Timestamp` object for the option to use dates reviews were uploaded to understand its relationship with `n_steps` and `rating` when formulating our baseline model.

 Here are the first five rows of relevant columns in our cleaned dataframe: